MathematicGuy/RemoteObsidian/Project Skin/Learn Languages FAST.md

 ## How Professional Spies Learn Languages FAST
 **Why do spies need language skill**
+> Blend in and do their job

+\
 **Why do I need language skill?**
+> Make new friends, Socialize

 **Perfection Paradox Explain**
+> You don't need to speak or sound perfectly.
+But you must transfer the right infomation.

 **The anti-routine trick**
 > Being predictable is the one-way ticket to get caught.

 **The fluency trap**